 Maritime injuries can prevent you from earning an income.
 Your injuries may also saddle you with significant medical expenses.
 When you hire a workers’ compensation lawyer for your case, you need to be confident they can get the job done.

 Laborde Earles Injury Lawyers has a lengthy record of financial recoveries, including:

 - A $17 million trial verdict

 - Several other multi-million-dollar judgments and settlements

 We make no financial promises to our clients.
 We do, however, promise to fight for the recovery you deserve.
-Our team will accept nothing less than total coverage of your losses.
+Our personal injury lawyers in Lafayette will accept nothing less than total coverage of your losses.

 Client Endorsements of Laborde Earles Injury Lawyers

 We put great stock in our clients’ words.
 When they have special requests, we do our best to honor them.
 Our attorneys handle each case with great empathy and necessary urgency.
 Our goal is to secure a fair recovery that helps you get your life back on track.

 - “The staff at Laborde Earles Injury Lawyers is top notch.
 From the attorneys that handled my case to all the paralegals and other staff that assisted me with my case, all were awesome.
 Would highly recommend!” – Kyle, former client